netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    groupings.
 These nodes are intended to be reused by other YANG modules.
 The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
-As such, there are no additional security issues related to the "ietf- schedule" module that need to be considered.
+As such, there are no additional security issues related to the "ietf-schedule" module that need to be considered.

-   Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
-For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').
+   Modules that use the groupings that are defined in this document should identify the corresponding security considerations, e.g.,:

+   * Scheduling depends on reliable and accurate time synchronization.
+Inaccurate date and time setting can lead to scheduling events being triggered at incorrect intervals, potentially causing system failures or security vulnerabilities.
+   * Recurring events may conceal abnormal behavior or security threats, which may be drowned out by normal events, especially when they are triggered frequently.
+   * The absence of detailed logs and audit records of each occurrence trigger time and action results, and so on, may make security incidents difficient to trace.
-   Care must be taken when defining recurrences occurring very often and frequent that can be an additional source of attacks by keeping the system permanently busy with the management of scheduling.
+   * Care must be taken when defining recurrences occurring very often and frequent that can be an additional source of attacks by keeping the system permanently busy with the management of scheduling.

 #  IANA Considerations